-In his intro, host Aly-Khan Satchu said that the Kenya Eurobond which was the perfectly timed and a stunning issue at 6.875%, the largest SSA bond perfectly times.
-It has helped the shilling – stunning issue outperform many currencies – only losing 11% against the dollar, compared to the Rand (-39%), Angola (-50%) and Kwacha (-73).
-KCB CEO Joshua Oigara noted that people outside Kenya are more confident than people within, and people who are doing great things, should know that a certain percent will not agree with you.
+In his intro, host Aly-Khan Satchu said that the Kenya Eurobond was perfectly timed and a stunning issue at 6.875%, the largest SSA bond in recent times.
+It has helped the shilling outperform many currencies – only losing 11% against the dollar, compared to the Rand (-39%), Angola (-50%) and Kwacha (-73).
+KCB CEO Joshua Oigara noted that people outside Kenya are more confident than people within, and people who are doing great things, should know that a certain percentage will not agree with you.

 Excerpts of the CS presentation, remarks, and Q&A session

-- Challenges include to reduce poverty, and inequality, and also create employment.
-The economy needs to grow faster than 5-6% and not getting enough innate employment.
-1 million a year.
-6% will only create 600,000 jobs. so need 10% growth to create jobs 1 million per year.
+- Challenges include reducing poverty, and inequality and creating employment.
+The economy needs to grow faster than 5-6% as 6% will only create 600,000 jobs – so needs 10% growth to create 1 million jobs per year.